s-rah/onionscan/README.md

 ## Dependencies

 * h12.me/socks - For the Tor SOCKS Proxy connection.
-* github.com/xiam/exif & libexif-dev - For EXIF data extraction.
+* github.com/xiam/exif & libexif-dev - For EXIF data extraction

+## Installing

+### Grab with go get

+`go get github.com/s-rah/onionscan`

+### Compile/Run from git cloned source

+`go install github.com/s-rah/onionscan` and then run the program in `./bin/onionscan`.

+Or, you can just do `go run github.com/s-rah/onionscan.go` to execute without compiling.

 ## Running